About awards

 Working out which award applies

-There are different ways to work our which award applies, including:
+There are different resources you can use to help work out award coverage, including:

-• reading an award’s coverage clause (usually clause 4) and job classifications (usually in the pay clause or a schedule), or
+• reading an award’s coverage clause (usually clause 4) and job classifications (usually in the pay clause or a schedule).

 A full list of awards can be found on our List of awards page.